Oracle RMAN Channel Allocation

 - Use the BACKUP command with required parameters to create a database backup.

-- Using the RELEASE CHANNEL command within RUN is optional, because RMAN automatically releases all normal channels when the RUN command terminates.
+- [Optional] Use the RELEASE CHANNEL command.
+By default, RMAN automatically releases all normal channels when the RUN command terminates.